zulimi/simply-jekyll/_notes/202007241545 Using StackEdit to edit file from Github.md

 ---

-type: note
+title: 202007241545 Using StackEdit to edit file from Github
 ---

-# Using StackEdit to edit file from GitHub

 Use [StackEdit](https://stackedit.io) to add quick note from mobile.
-The notes will be [[202007221519 Sync Notes with Github|Sync to the Github]]
+The notes will be [[202007221519 Sync Notes with Github]]

 ---